Circumcision & Name of Jesus

 In Hebrew, the term used is “Bris Milah,” which means “Covenant of Circumcision.”
 When a boy was born, this ritual took place on the eighth day of life, the actual day of the birth being counted as day one—hence the reason January 1st is considered to be the 8th day after Christmas.

 It was the father’s responsibility to see that his son was circumcised.
-In many early instances, the father would do this himself.
-We're not sure, but maybe Joseph circumcised Jesus.
+In many early instances, the father would do this himself—maybe Joseph circumcised Jesus.
 Otherwise, there was a person known as the “Mohel” (in Hebrew) who performed the operation.
 A special double-edged steel knife, called an “izmail” was used for this procedure.

 The child was presented before the Lord on the eighth day.
 The name of the child was given.
 Then came the bris, or the removal of the foreskin from his genitalia.
 Following this, there had to be a Metzitzah, or the drawing of some blood from the wound.
 Blood had to be spilled in the process.